rethinkdb/rethinkdb-rs/0-about-rethinkdb/architecture.md

 operating as normal.

 The second option is to permanently remove the server from the cluster.
-If the server is permanently removed, it is absolved of all responsibilities, and one of the secondary replicas is automatically elected to act as a new primary.
-After the server is removed, availability is quickly restored and the cluster begins operating normally.
-(If the removed server comes back up, it is rejected by the cluster as a ghost).
+If the server is permanently removed, the system will attempt to recover itself automatically; if that server was acting as the primary replica for one or more shards, those tables will lose availability, and the shards will need to be manually assigned new primaries.
+Once a server is removed it cannot reconnect to the cluster.

 Currently, RethinkDB does not automatically remove servers after a timeout.
 The user must permanently remove the server manually, either by